openfoodfacts/openfoodfacts-dart/README.md

 Easily access to more than 1.3 million products from all around the world.
 Open Food Facts is powered by global contributors and is constantly growing thanks to them.
+The database in under the OdBL.
+This means attributing the source and also contributing back any additions, which this packages makes easy to do.
 You can check the terms of use here : [Terms of use](https://world.openfoodfacts.org/terms-of-use).

 ## List of current features